JeremiahPetersen/Voice_Controlled_AI_Assistant/README.md

 # Voice Controlled AI Assistant
-Voice Controlled AI Assistant with wake word on/off (uses ChatGPT engine="text-davinci-003" which can be modified) This is an early stage proof of concept that eventually be a mobile app that the user can use to listen to bot responses pertaining to the voices and dialog around them.
+Voice Controlled AI Assistant with wake word on/off (uses ChatGPT engine="text-davinci-003" which can be modified) This is an early stage proof of concept that will eventually be a mobile app that the user can use to listen to bot responses pertaining to the voices and dialog around them.
 # How to Use
 Enter your OPEN AI API key in the .env file
 Run Voice_Enabled_AI-Assistant.py